Sleavely/cheevo-engine/README.md

-# Proof-of-concept: eventdriven WH cheevos
+# Cheevo Engine: a proof-of-concept

 ## Setup